ibexa/documentation-developer/docs/customer_management/cp_configuration.md

 ## Registration

-You can define what fields will be required in the Customer Portal registration form and what Content Type and identifier registered customers will get.
+You can define what fields are required in the Customer Portal registration form and what Content Type and what identifier customers get after registering.
 To do so, go to `vendor/ibexa/corporate-account/src/bundle/Resources/config/default_settings.yaml`.

 ```yaml